Pets and Rat Poison Danger

 Written by Brooke Coutts, CVT

-A common case we see coming into the Emergency Department are pets that have gotten into rat poison.
-When dogs get into rat bait, it is very important to be sure of what type of rat poison they have eaten.
-There are 3 common ingredients in rat poisons.
-It is even more important to know what type they got into because they are treated in different ways.
+When a dog or cat accidentally eats rat bait, it is very important to be sure of what type of rat poison they have eaten.
+There are 3 common ingredients in rat poisons each requiring different treatment, so knowing which type your pet got into is critical.

-- Call your local veterinarian
+- Call your local veterinarian OR head straight to the nearest veterinary emergency hospital.

 Warfarin